Yiskah-S/primal-hunter-index/docs/design/context_summary_design.md

 | Character timeline | `records/characters/<name>/timeline.json` | That character’s evolving knowledge and actions. |
 | Provenance sidecar | `.provenance.json`                        | Scene → fact mapping for traceability.           |

 Together, these elements allow the Index to simulate how characters learn about their world — a structured “theory of mind” scaffold for narrative AI.

 ---

 ## 🧱 4.
 Why This Matters

 LLMs can mimic tone and syntax, but they struggle with *temporal epistemic reasoning*: tracking partial knowledge, forgotten facts, evolving beliefs, or simultaneous perspectives.

 PHI solves that by encoding:

-* **What’s true** (objective world state)
+- **What’s true** (objective world state)
-* **Who knows it** (character-specific knowledge)
+- **Who knows it** (character-specific knowledge)
-* **When it changes** (narrative order)
+- **When it changes** (narrative order)

-This turns *story canon* into a **reconstructable system of knowledge evolution** — teachable to an LLM via retrieval-augmented generation or fine-tuning.
+This turns *story canon* into a **reconstructable system of knowledge evolution** — teachable to an LLM via retrieval- augmented generation or fine-tuning.

 ---

 ## 🔗 5.
 Linked Design Layers

-* `skills_overview_design.md` — expands the “skills as families” architecture.
+- `skills_overview_design.md` — expands the “skills as families” architecture.
-* `provenance_contract_v2.0.md` — defines the proof chain for every fact.
+- `provenance_contract_v2.0.md` — defines the proof chain for every fact.
-* `record_log_contract_v1.1.md` — captures when and how data changes.
+- `record_log_contract_v1.1.md` — captures when and how data changes.
-* `skills_contract_v1.0.md` — codifies how skills inherit and evolve.
+- `skills_contract_v1.0.md` — codifies how skills inherit and evolve.
-* `timeline_contract_v1.0.md` (planned) — defines how epistemic state is reconstructed across time.
+- `timeline_contract_v1.1.md` — defines how epistemic state is reconstructed across time.

 ---

 ## 🧩 6.
 Future Directions

-* Extend epistemic modeling to factions, gods, and world systems (not just characters).
+- Extend epistemic modeling to factions, gods, and world systems (not just characters).
-* Introduce inference-level provenance (`inferred_from[]`) for cross-character learning.
+- Introduce inference-level provenance (`inferred_from[]`) for cross-character learning.
-* Implement automated snapshot diffs (`projector.py`) for reconstructing “knowledge at scene.”
+- Implement automated snapshot diffs (`projector.py`) for reconstructing “knowledge at scene.”

 ---